codemod-com/docs/blog/2023-8-23dream-migration/index.md

   <meta name='twitter:image' content='https://raw.githubusercontent.com/intuita-inc/intuita-docs/main/static/img/blog/intuita-blog-opengraph.png'/>
 </head>

-In this post, I will demonstrate the usage of Next.js codemods on a simple project, cms-wordpress, which fully automates the Pages to App migration via Intuita's code automation platform.
-I also outline the shortcomings of codemods and our plan for addressing them as we work towards making dream migration a reality for the developer community.
+In this post, I'm diving into the growing challenges of code migrations in the Gen AI era.
+I'll also walk you through how to use Intuita to fully automate the App Router migration for a simple project called 'cms-wordpress'.
+Finally, I'll touch on the limitations of codemods and share our game plan to tackle those issues.
+Our goal?
+Making dream migrations a reality for all developers out there!

 <!--truncate-->